textcreationpartnership/A00356/README.md

 ##Content Summary##

 #####Front#####

-De immensa dei misericordia.
-A sermon of the excedynge great mercy of god, / made by ye moste famous
+1. ¶To the most honorable lady the lady Coūtese of Salisbury Gentian Heruet her humble seruant gretyng.

 #####Body#####

-De immensa dei misericordia.
-A sermon of the excedynge great mercy of god, / made by ye moste famous
+1. ¶A sermō of the excedyng great mercy of god made by Erasmus Roterodamus.

 #####Back#####

-De immensa dei misericordia.
-A sermon of the excedynge great mercy of god, / made by ye moste famous **Types of content**
+1. ¶A note to the reder.

+1. ¶A good table for them that shall rede this se•m•n and 〈◊〉standen at Latin and frenche ••rmes / vsed in 〈◊〉 ¶Thus endeth the sermon of thexcedinge mercy of god.
+Imprinted at London in Fletestrete / by Thomas **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!